akononen/School-work-portfolio/Web-Software-Development/README.md

 ﻿# Project plan:

 ## Group g-059
-Aleksi Könönen aleksi.kononen@student.tut.fi 253630
+Aleksi Könönen,
-Antti Kainulainen antti.kainulainen@student.tut.fi 239849
+Antti Kainulainen,
-Lauri Hakavuori lauri.hakavuori@student.tut.fi 256124
+Lauri Hakavuori

 Simple online store where developers can add JavaScript games and players can buy and play the games.
 The store has a payment service.
 One JavaScript game also implemented.